adarshorbital/satcontrol/README.md

 4. Slice the files in the 3D printer software of your choice.
 For our purposes, we used the Bambu P1S 3D printers, and used the Bambu Studio to process these files and then print them out using PLA.

 This activity was first formally presented in an attitude control course at Purdue University, School of Aeronautics and Astronautics, taught by Dr. Carolin Frueh ([Profile](https://engineering.purdue.edu/AAE/people/ptProfile?resource_id=111420)).
 The equipment and electronics for this activity was offered by the school as a part of a pilot project.

+# References

+This activity was presented in 2025 Educator Workshop:
+Teaching Computation with MATLAB (and GenAI).

+Link to the project in the workshop: [Project Link](https://serc.carleton.edu/teaching_computation/workshop_2025/activities/309353.html)